Last Updated on

 Note that even during your Medicare Supplement Open Enrollment Period, the insurer may make you wait up to six months before covering any pre-existing conditions that were diagnosed or treated in the six months before your Medicare Supplement policy starts.
 After this “pre-existing condition waiting period” is over, the plan will cover any Medicare costs related to your pre-existing condition(s).

 Oftentimes, a good way to keep the cost of your Medicare coverage in check is by comparing plan options to find coverage that fits your budget.
-If you like, I can show you options that could lower your out-of-pocket Medicare costs.
-Use the links below to request a phone appointment or have me email you some coverage choices.
-If you’d like to browse on your own time, you can do that too: click the Compare Plans button on this page to get started.
+Click on the Get Quotes button on this page to start comparing Medicare plans for free.